-As with any eBay listing, you should add all of the necessary information; some of the eBay automation tools may be useful here, but on the whole you should take the time to write your own description and set your own item specifications.
+As with any online listing, you should add all the necessary information.
+If you’re using eBay, its automation tools may be useful, but overall take the time to write your own description.
+Use item specifications if necessary.

-You might also write the description to include some personal memory of the item (such as when you first bought it, how much you enjoyed it, that sort of thing) to give a potential buyer an idea of your relationship with the item you’re selling.
-This can make your listing memorable, and help it to stand out, which is particularly important when you’re up against other sellers!
+You might also include a personal memory of the item, such as when you first bought it.
+Anything that can give a potential buyer an idea of your relationship with the item you’re selling is useful.
+It makes your listing memorable, and helps it to stand out, which is important with so much competition.

 Wherever you’re selling the item, make sure you clearly describe it in the listing title, using its most recognized name, followed by the condition it is in.
 This is useful both for the listings page of the site you’re using, and any search engines that might be indexing the listing site or its sub-categories.